The Ultimate Valley of Fire Travel Guide

 Camping In and Near Valley of Fire State Park

-Campgrounds Inside the Park (fee)
+Campgrounds Inside the Park (paid)

 There are a couple of campgrounds inside the park that cost an additional $20 per night.
 These are reservable in advance but also first come, first served.
-I recommend getting in early to snag a campsite or to make a reservation in advance through the park.
+We recommend getting in early to snag a campsite or to make a reservation in advance through the park.
 All campgrounds have pit toilets and water available, along with picnic tables.
 If you can’t get a spot, you can then find disbursed camping (see below) outside of the park.

 Valley of Fire has two campgrounds: